thomasflamand/Airbnb_Price_Prediction/README.md

 ```
 Airbnb_Price_Prediction/
 ├── Airbnb_Price_Pipeline_v4.ipynb   ← main notebook (all modules)
+├── Models
 ├── .gitignore
 └── README.md
 ```

-> **Note on data & model files:** The `Data/` and `Models/` directories are **not included in this repository** — raw data files exceeded GitHub's file size limits and are excluded via `.gitignore`.
-They must be recreated locally by following the setup instructions below.
+> **Note on data & model files:** The `Data/` directory is **not included in this repository** — raw data files exceeded GitHub's file size limits and are excluded via `.gitignore`.
+It must be recreated locally by following the setup instructions below.
 All intermediate outputs are generated automatically by the notebook and saved to Google Drive.

-When fully set up, your Google Drive will contain:
+When fully set up (and after running the code), your Google Drive will contain:

 ```
 MyDrive/Colab Notebooks/ML_Practice/